Someone @-mentioning the PushMetrics agent in a Slack channel

 Example: smart Slack alerts

-Combine an agent skill with Slack and you've got a smart alert.
-Instead of a fixed cron job that posts the same template every day, the agent can:
+Combine a skill with Slack and you've got a smart alert.
+Instead of a fixed cron that posts the same template every day, the agent can:

 A daily anomaly check

-Run a SQL query to look for KPIs that have crossed a threshold.
+Run a SQL query that hunts for KPIs over their threshold.

-If something looks off, build a chart that shows it.
+If something looks off, build a chart that explains why.

-Post a Slack message with the chart and a short note about what changed and why it might matter.
+Post the chart to Slack with a short note on what changed and why it might matter.

-That last step is the difference between a generic alert and an actually useful one.
-The agent can describe what it's seeing in plain English ("revenue is down 14% week over week, mostly driven by a drop in trial conversions") instead of just sending a chart and leaving people to figure it out.
+That last step is the difference between an alert nobody acts on and one that actually moves someone.
+The agent describes what it's seeing in plain English ("revenue is down 14% week over week, mostly driven by a drop in trial conversions") instead of dumping a chart and leaving the team to puzzle it out.